mattblasa/mattblasa/README.md

 :office: &nbsp;Currently working for Home Depot as a Data Scientist \
 ✍️ &nbsp;In my free time, I spend time practicing math and martial arts.\
 💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
-✉️ &nbsp;You can shoot me an email at mblasa@wgu.edu!
+✉️ &nbsp;You can shoot me an email at mblasa@aspire-analytics.com!
 I'll try to respond as soon as I can.